kkeerthivasan99/AWSS3/readme.md

 Our Autonomous Agent offers the following key features:

-1. **Generate Insights on the CMO’s key objective:**
+1. **Generate Insights on the stakeholders key objective:**
-   - The agent can provide valuable insights related to the CMO's primary objectives for marketing.
+   - The agent can provide valuable insights related to the stakeholders primary objectives for marketing.

 2. **Task Breakdown:**
-   - It can break down the CMO's objective into multiple tasks, categorizing them into three main buckets:
+   - It can break down the stakeholder's objective into multiple tasks, categorizing them into three main buckets:
      - **Structured Data Analysis:**
        - The agent is capable of answering questions based on statistical analysis of structured data.
-It can provide insights from existing datasets and analytics.
+It can provide insights from existing datasets without feeding the entire data to the LLM model.

      - **External / Unstructured Data Utilization:**
        - It can answer questions by augmenting data from external sources or by considering context from prior conversations.
 This allows it to tap into a wealth of external information to provide answers.

      - **ML Models Integration:**
-       - For questions that require more complex analysis and predictive power, the agent can build and deploy machine learning models.
+       - For questions that require more complex analysis and predictive power, the agent can build machine learning models.
 It can handle tasks that demand model creation and application to provide informed responses.

 ## Installation